100.0 -- Registration and Enrollment Information

 100.5c — Home Education

 Parents also have the choice of enrolling their child in a homeschool program.
 Parents are held responsible for educating their child.
 Parents must maintain a portfolio of work and submit a student academic evaluation annually.
+Students who have a pattern of nonattendance (truancy) may enroll in home school and will be required to comply with F.S.
+1002.41 and F.S.
+1002.26.
 For information on homeschooling, call 941-927-9000, ext.
 32255.
 The Florida Parent-Educators Association publishes a guide for home-schoolers in Florida.
 A copy is available by calling toll-free 877-275-3732 or at www.fpea.com.

 100.5d — Magnet Programs

 Magnet programs are specialty programs housed within a district school.
 The programmatic specialties include visual and performing arts, the International Baccalaureate program and the Cambridge Advanced International Certificate of Education Program.
 Magnet programs are open to students who meet various eligibility requirements.
 Students apply directly to the school, not through the School Choice Program.
-For a complete listing of the available magnet programs, visit the district web site or call the Office of School Choice and Charter Schools at 941-927-9000, ext.
+For a complete listing of the available magnet programs, visit the district website or call the Office of School Choice and Charter Schools at 941-927-9000, ext.
 32258.

 100.5e — McKay Scholarship